 You really need a mentor

-A mentor gives you someone to refer to, to bounce ideas off and is someone who has the ability to steer you in the right direction because they have been there already.
+A mentor is someone to refer to, to bounce ideas off and someone who has the ability to steer you in the right direction.

 Wishing you success